Northern Ballet’s take on The Great Gatsby is a stylish adaptation of F. Scott Fitzgerald’s classic novel.

 My fellow audience members and I were expecting to have a “roaring” good time as the curtain rose on a story of wartime romance, mobster violence, excess, regret and fatal love affairs.

-From the very first moment of Act 1 those familiar with the novel will instantly recognise the distinctive characters.
-Simply put, the characterisation of the main players is exemplary.
+Those familiar with the novel will instantly recognise the distinctive personalities of the main players as the characterisation is exemplary.
 Movement, gestures, costume and interactions ensure that well-educated outsider Nick; arrogant Tom; pretty but superficial Daisy; beautiful but cynical Jordan; hard-grafting garage mechanic George Wilson; vivacious Myrtle and mysterious Jay Gatsby are immediately identifiable and maintain their personas throughout.

 In the novel, Tom is described as “sturdy” with a “rather hard mouth and a supercilious manner”.
 On the stage it is at once apparent that Tom (portrayed on opening night by Kenneth Tindall) is the “baddie” of the piece.
 His “woman in New York” is Myrtle Wilson, who the prose describes as having ‘an immediate perceptible vitality about her as if the nerves of her body were continually smouldering’.
 In light of this, Victoria Sibson as Myrtle gives a stand-out performance.
 She dances with a reckless abandon, filling the stage with her desire to break free from the social class she has married into (seeing Tom as not only a lover but a step up from her mechanic husband).